2020 was no doubt one of the most challenging and complex years we have ever known.

 Ministry of Welfare

-Our social workers treated approximately 1,200 children at-risk this year, with an emphasis on children subjected to physical violence, sexual violence, extreme poverty and neglect.
+In 2020, our social workers treated about 1,200 children at-risk, with an emphasis on children subjected to neglect, physical abuse, sexual abuse and extreme poverty.

 The treatment program for a family can include individual and group parental guidance, individual treatment for parents and children, tutoring for children, art therapy and more.